Broadcom/AFBR-S50-API/AFBR-S50/Doxygen/03_getting_started.md

 4. Build the projects:

-	- Go to MCUXpresso IDE -> Quickstart Panel
+	- Go to MCUXpresso IDE -> Project Explorer and select the project to build.
-	- Click on "Build"
+	- Go to Quickstart Panel and click on "Build"

 	@image html 3_4_build.jpg "Fig. 3.4: Build the project." width=800px
 	@image latex 3_4_build.jpg "Fig. 3.4: Build the project."